nightbot/docs/commands/filters.md

 > !filters symbols disable

-will disable the symbols filter timeout functionality entirely
+will disable the symbols filter